Is Fort Howard Park in Baltimore Haunted?

 Disheartened, they re-boarded their ships near North Point and sailed away to another defeat in the Battle of New Orleans.

-Fort Howard was initially known as North Point but was renamed in 1902 after Colonel John Eager Howard, a Baltimore philanthropist and distinguished soldier of the Maryland Continental Line during the Revolutionary War.
+It was originally known as North Point and was renamed in 1902 after Colonel John Eager Howard, a Baltimore philanthropist and distinguished soldier in the Maryland Continental Line during the Revolutionary War.

 In the 1700s, the site was an essential part of the transportation route between the Eastern Shore and the Port of Baltimore.
 Known as the “Bulldog at Baltimore’s Gate,” Fort Howard was also created to protect the valued Baltimore Port.